top of page

 • Chest fluid that is making breathing difficult

-• When a fluid sample is needed to confirm diagnosis
+• When a fluid sample is needed to confirm the diagnosis

 Typically, fluid drainage is done before or during the early stages of antiviral treatment to help stabilise your cat.
 However, repeated procedures are discouraged, as they can increase stress, reduce protein levels, and cause other imbalances.